Intermediate botanical illustration

-This 10-day course provides a unique opportunity to learn about the work of botanical illustrators at Kew and the methods and materials they use.
+Gain a deeper insight into the inspiring work of botanical illustrators at Kew and the methods and materials they use.

 Please note there is no weekend tuition during this course.

-Lucy Smith is a freelance botanical artist at the Royal Botanic Gardens, Kew.
+Lucy T Smith is an award-winning freelance botanical artist at the Royal Botanic Gardens, Kew.

-She has received many awards for her work, including the 2004 Jill Smythies Award for Botanical Illustration, from the Linnean Society of London.
-She won second prize in the Margaret Flockton Award for Scientific Illustration, at the Royal Botanic Gardens Sydney (2005), as well as Highly Commended awards in the 2005, 2006 and 2008 competitions.
-She has also received two Gold Medals from the Royal Horticultural Society.
+Lucy received the 2004 Jill Smythies Award for Botanical Illustration, won first prize in the Margaret Flockton Award for Scientific Illustration in 2017, and has been awarded with two Gold Medals from the Royal Horticultural Society.

 As well as her freelance work, Lucy produces paintings for private commissions and exhibitions.